 Next week it was Grgi and me who held the fort, because everybody else was on vacation.
 We had four (or five by then) yugos to pick from.
 The trouble was that gasoline was hard to find.

 Sale had the idea to save on gasoline - five cars, even though only yugos, did consume - by having twenty phone lines (hoping to get at least six, that would help a lot), from Vanji's old connection, some Arsenić, an engineer and probably the boss of telephony in the municipality.
 The memorable answer was „Twenty lines?
-Are you nuts?
+Are you nuts or your feet stink?
 If you asked me whether it was raining in Zrenjanin now, I wouldn't dare look through the window, I'd have to call Belgrade to ask whether it was raining in Zrenjanin... and you think I can give you twenty lines“.
 So two lines it was, don't even remember if we ever got a third.
 Even so, remoting to customers helped a lot.
 The cost of phones was regularly equal to that of the gasoline.

 As per my entry on sezam on 16th, "we failed when we tried to get a brewery as a customer, because we asked for money for software and hardware.
 The competition won by accepting payment of five tons of beer.
 Now that will be an app... specially if they got an advance.